 The MySQL Drop Database is used to drop all the tables and deletes the database itself.
 First, let us see how to Delete a Database with an example, and here we will use both the command prompt and Workbench.

 MySQL Delete Database example

 This example shows you how to perform using a command prompt.
-However, before we delete any of them, Let me show you the list of available Databases.
+However, before we delete or drop any of them, Let me show you the list of available MySQL Databases.
 To get this information, you have to use the SHOW DATABASES command.

 The following screenshot will show you the list of available DBS.